AARodgers/Wic_practice_walkthrough/README.md

 $ ruby bin/wic-clinics

 This brings you to the main menu, where you have options to select different clinics to get their information.
+Use the up and down arrows to highlight a clinic and press 'Enter' to select it.

 # Contributing
 I accept pull requests from people that want to improve upon this app or add features.
 Open an issue or a pull request and I'll be happy to discuss adding your code.